 43002-02 INSPECTION REQUIREMENTS

 02.01 The inspector reviews the QA program and instructions, procedures, plans, and policies and verifies, by observing vendor activities, document reviews, and interviewing vendor staff, that the selected vendor has implemented effective QA controls for safety-related activities.
-The facility QA program should be based on the appropriate criteria contained in Appendix B.
+The facility’s QA program should be based on the appropriate criteria contained in Appendix B to 10 CFR Part 50.

 02.02 The lead inspector will prepare an inspection plan in accordance with established guidelines.
-The inspection plan should provide the scope and basis for the inspection describe the proposed evaluation of the vendor’s activities, including the QA program procedures and its implementation and identify the work assignments for each inspector.
-The inspection plan shall consider inspection of the critical and quality attributes associated with inspections, test, analyses, and acceptance criteria (ITAAC) family groups.
+The inspection plan should provide the scope and basis for the inspection, describe the proposed evaluation of the vendor’s activities, including the QA program procedures and its implementation, and identify the work assignments for each inspector.
+The inspection plan, when applicable, shall consider inspection of the critical and quality attributes associated with inspections, test, analyses, and acceptance criteria (ITAAC) family groups.
 The purpose of including these in the plan is to provide input into the ITAAC closure verification process.
-Guidance on inspection plans is contained in IMC-0613, “10 CFR Part 52 Licensed Power Reactor Construction and Test Inspection Reports.”
+Guidance on inspection plans is contained in Inspection Manual Chapter (IMC)0613, “10 CFR Part 52 Licensed Power Reactor Construction and Test Inspection Reports.”

 43002-03 INSPECTION GUIDANCE